dalibo/emaj/docs/en/impactsAdmin.rst

 File level saves and restores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When saving or restoring clusters at file level, it is essential to save or restore **ALL** cluster files.
-This includes of course all files from the *tspemaj* tablespace, if it exists.
+When saving or restoring clusters at file level, it is essential to save or restore **ALL** cluster files, including those stored on dedicated tablespaces.

 After a file level restore, tables groups are in the very same state as at the save time, and the database activity can be restarted without any particular E-Maj operation.